featurebyte/featurebyte/docs/about/concepts/data_semantics.md

 Its nodes of level 2 are:

 * `Additive Numeric` type: for which sum aggregation is recommended, in addition to mean, max, min and standard deviation.
+An example of additive numeric is customer payments for purchases.
 * `Semi-Additive Numeric` type: for which sum aggregation is recommended only at a point in time.
 Examples include an account balance or a product inventory
-* `Non Additive Numeric` type: for which mean, max, min and standard deviation are commonly used but sum is excluded.
+* `Non-Additive Numeric` type: for which mean, max, min and standard deviation are commonly used but sum is excluded.
+An example of non-additive numeric is customers’ ages.
 * `Ratio/Percentage/Mean` type: for which average and standard deviation should be weighted but max and min can be applied directly.
 Sum is excluded.
 * `Ratio Numerator` / `Ratio Denominator`: for which ratio may be derived and sum aggregation and the ratio of their sums are recommended.
 An example is moving distance and moving time where:
     * The ratio is speed at a given time from which max can be extracted.
     * The sums are travel distance and travel duration.
     * And the ratio of the sums is the average speed
 * `Circular` type: for which circular statistics are usually needed.
-Examples of data fields of a Circular type include Time of a day, Day of a year and Direction.
+Examples of data fields of a Circular type include Time of a day, Day of a year, and Direction.

-Examples of nodes of levels 3 connected to `Non Additive Numeric` type include:
+Examples of nodes of levels 3 connected to `Non-Additive Numeric` type include:

 * `Measurement of Intensity` (such as temperature, sound frequency, item price, …): for which change from prior value may be derived
-* `Inter Event Time`: for which clumpiness may be applied
+* `Inter-Event Time`: for which clumpiness may be applied
 * `Longitude / Latitude of a stationary object`: for which distance from previous location may be derived
 * `Longitude / Latitude of a moving object`: for which moving distance, moving time, speed, acceleration and direction may be derived